hyperledger/fabric/docs/source/couchdb_as_state_database.rst

 queries can be used for read-only queries against the ledger, as well as in transactions that update the ledger.

-If you use CouchDB as your state database and model your data in JSON format, you can submit queries against the values on your data, instead of being able to only query the keys.
+Modeling your data in JSON allows you to issue rich queries against the values of your data, instead of only being able to query the keys.
 This allows you to get a more comprehensive view of the data stored on the blockchain blockchain ledger.
 Using CouchDB can help you meet auditing and reporting requirements for many use cases that not supported by LevelDB.
+Using CouchDB and modeling your data in JSON also allows you to deploy indexes with your chaincode.
+Using indexes makes queries more flexible and efficient and enables you to query large datasets from chaincode.

 CouchDB runs as a separate database process alongside the peer, therefore there are additional considerations in terms of setup, management, and operations.
 You may consider starting with the